J-1 Student Regulations

 - Get on-campus employment permission.

-from your program sponsor before starting any on campus employment.
+Request a work permission from your program sponsor before starting any on campus employment.
 For UC Berkeley-sponsored students, employment on campus is limited to part time (20 hours per week) during the academic year, but can be full time during vacation periods (winter and summer breaks).

 - Get off-campus employment permission.